jplps/dot-files/README.md

 ### .profile

-Contains git parsers to gather data from  and a prompt-export to show things differently.
+Contains git parsers to gather data from the repo, and a prompt-export to show things differently.

 ## Git
 ### .gitconfig

 Basic global configurations for the git program.
 Contains few variable definitions.
 See https://git-scm.com/docs/git-config.

+## Cron
 ### .jobs

 The directory .jobs has a special task.
 It keeps the bash scripts that will be runned by cron.
 Cron is a time-based job scheduler in Unix-like computer operating systems, execute 'man cron' in your terminal for documentation.